danieljoseph18/V2-Perps/test/Tests.md

 - Formal Verification
 - Can we create a trailing stop loss system onchain?
 - Make library functions internal where possible
+- Where can we replace math with ordinary solidity math to save on gas?

 ### Functionality Tests